 - See your therapist.
 There may have been an emotional trigger involved in the relapse.
 Sort it out with your therapist.
 They can help your work through the issue and be better prepared for future triggers.

-Trying to outsmart a drug test by wondering how long does heroin stay in the urine will only lead to defeat in the long run.
+Trying to outsmart a drug test by wondering how long heroin stay in the urine will only lead to defeat in the long run.
 Instead, use the drug test as a tool to help you avoid using, period.
 You can beat a heroin addiction and go on to live a productive life.

 LifeSync Malibu Provides Treatment for Heroin Addiction

 When you or a loved one is in need of treatment for a heroin problem, LifeSync Malibu is here to help.
-Our upscale treatment center offers the most up to date drug treatment protocols, and we also treat dual diagnosis.
+Our upscale treatment center offers the most up-to-date drug treatment protocols, and we also treat dual diagnosis.
 The stunning setting is a perfect place to restart your life in recovery.
 Please reach out to the team with any questions about our program at (866) 491-4426.